 At a Glance

-- Tasks: Inspire and teach Computing to KS 3/4/5 students in a supportive environment.
+- Tasks: Teach Computing to KS 3/4/5 students and support their learning.

-- Company: Join a happy, experienced team at an independent school in beautiful Dorset.
+- Company: Join a vibrant independent school in beautiful Dorset.

-- Benefits: Enjoy a competitive salary with opportunities for professional growth and development.
+- Benefits: Enjoy a competitive salary and work in a supportive team environment.

 - Qualifications: Must have a Computing or IT-related degree and QTS or PGCE.